-The Sickle Cell Anemia Center offered at the Angie Fowler Adolescent & Young Adult Cancer Institute at University Hospitals Rainbow Babies & Children’s Hospital is home to the largest inherited blood disorders program in northeast Ohio.
-In cooperation with local and regional pediatricians and family physicians, we help more than 250 children manage the disease and reach their full potential as thriving adults.
+The Angie Fowler Adolescent & Young Adult Cancer Institute at University Hospitals Rainbow Babies & Children’s Hospital includes The Sickle Cell Anemia Center.
+This center is home to the largest inherited blood disorders program in northeast Ohio.
+In cooperation with local and regional pediatricians and family physicians, we help more than 250 children manage the disease.
+We aim for all our pediatric patients to reach their full potential as thriving adults.

 Our specialists are available to provide treatment and long-term health management for children and young adults with all types of sickle cell disease.
 Since 1989, we have participated in national research projects to ensure our patients are on the leading edge of sickle cell care.

 Our fellowship-trained, board-certified specialists understand the challenges for children with sickle cell anemia.
-Sickle cell disease is an inherited condition in which the body does not produce enough healthy red blood cells to carry oxygen throughout the body.
-This can cause severe pain.
-It can also harm organs, muscles and bones.
 Our sickle cell management team proactively monitors any potential complication or complexity that may impact your child.